nicolasmd87/Gopher3D/README.md

 # Gopher3D
-An open source 3D engine written in Go
+An open-source 3D engine written in Go
+Note: This is a very early version, right now it's not more than a POC.

 ## How to run